ColOfAbRiX/the-road-to-fp/README.md

 # The Road to Functional Programming

-Educational material to learn functional programming in Scala from scratch in a structured and complete way.
+Educational material to learn functional programming in Scala, from scratch, in a structured and comprehensive way.

 **This is work in progress, only few chapters are available!**